benediktrauscher/immersenet/README.md

 * Press the space key to hide all edges.
 This facilitates selecting genes/spheres by gazing.
 Press the space key again to make edges reappear.
 * Click and drag red spheres to reposition them.

+## Help

+If you have any problem or suggestion please open an issue [here](https://github.com/bene200/immersenet/issues).

 ## About

 This project was created in the context of the Cold Spring Harbor Laboratory course 'Immersive Approaches to Biological Data Visualization'.